Trade partners, visit our partners site for resources, tips and help.

 The average cost of an installed ductless heating and cooling system with a single indoor heating/cooling head is between $3,000 and $5,000.
 Additional heads and greater heating and cooling capacities will increase the cost of the system.
 Other factors that will affect the cost of an installed system include manufacturer and model, refrigerant line-set length, difficulty of installation and contractor rates.
 Contact a qualified local installer who can provide you with an estimate for your home.

 The Regional Technical Forum estimates that a ductless heating and cooling system in a single-family home with zonal electric heat saves 3,500 kWh annually.
-Using an average cost/kWh in the Northwest ($0.08), upgrading to a ductless heating and cooling system as a primary heat source can save approximately $280 per year.
+The average cost per kWh in the Northwest is $0.08, meaning a ductless upgrade can save you approximately $280 per year.

 Many utilities in the Northwest offer customers cash incentives as high as $1,500 for upgrading an existing electric resistance heating system to a ductless system.
 Interest-free financing may also be available.
 Check with your local utility for details.